steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 ```

 Much better!
 Yes, we had to change a few signatures.
 We get the same work done,
 but now the code is actually a lot more useful.
-We can easily change any calling
-functions, but now
+Our test code is absolutely
+comparable with anything you'd find using a mocking library, without having to
+learn a whole complicated tool.

+# Conclusion

+With the SimpleMock pattern, we have greatly simplified the code.
+The dispatch
+row is clear and easy to read.
+We have removed some third party dependencies.
+We
+have also removed a lot of "test only" boilerplate in our production code.
+The
+test code is greatly simplified, and injection a breeze.